 17 Things You Need To Pack on Your Backpacking Trip

-In this post, I’m going to share with you 17 things you need to pack on your next backpacking trip.
+In this post, we’re going to go over the 17 things you need to pack on your backpacking trip!

 After years of hiking in the backcountry - both through the mountains and the desert - I’ve really come to understand what gear I need to pack for each trip.

 If you’re new to backpacking, I hope this backcountry essentials checklist will help you get organized and have a safe trip.